5 Signs Your Child is Ready for Early Math Learning

 Sorting Practice Ideas

-For structured play, the Mama May I Color Sorting Bowls ($27.00) are a great tool to help kids practice sorting and color recognition.
-These were introduced in March 2023 and have been a hit with parents and educators alike.
+Looking for a way to help kids practice sorting and color recognition?
+For structured play, the Mama May I Color Sorting Bowls ($27.00) are a great tool.
+Introduced in March 2023, they’ve been a hit with parents and educators alike.

 "Sorting is one of the first skills that our kids can master.
 It may seem like an easy skill, but sorting is so much more." – Playgroup WA [7]